Prosecutor: Minnesota cop negligent in Daunte Wright's death

-The defense rested Friday after Potter told jurors that she "didn't want to hurt anybody," saying during her sometimes tearful testimony that she shouted a warning about using her Taser on Wright after she saw fear in a fellow officer's face.
+“Carrying a badge and a gun is not a license to kill," she said.

-Potter, 49, testified that she was “sorry it happened.”
-She said she didn't remember what she said or everything that happened after the shooting, saying much of her memory of those moments “is missing.”
+Eldridge also downplayed testimony from some other officers who either described Potter as a good person or said they saw nothing wrong in her actions: “The defendant has found herself in trouble and her police family has her back.”

-Potter, who resigned from the Brooklyn Center police force after the shooting, is charged with first-degree and second-degree manslaughter in the April 11 killing of Wright, who was pulled over in the Minneapolis suburb of Brooklyn Center for having expired license tags and an air freshener hanging from his rearview mirror.
+Potter is charged with first-degree and second-degree manslaughter in the April 11 killing of Wright, who was pulled over for having expired license plate tags and an air freshener hanging from his rearview mirror.

 Potter, who was training another officer at the time, said she probably wouldn't have pulled over the 20-year-old Wright's car if she had been on her own that day.
 After that initial encounter, the traffic stop “just went chaotic," she testified.